AKA: Johnny Gosch

 The differing opinions on the boy’s identify hasn’t stopped Noreen Gosch, who continues to dedicate her life to finding her son’s abductors and raising awareness about kidnapping and human trafficking.
 Her lobbying helped change laws and improve child safety.
-Her son was one of the first children ever to appear on a “Missing Kids” milk carton.

 “The things that are good is the awareness that this has brought.
 The case changed the country.
 It was a watershed case,” she said.